Nikki McComb - Gun violence prevention

 Future location: 33 South 6th St (City Center)

-Subjects: VJ Smith, MADD DADS; Lisa Clemons, A Mother’s Love; Ferome Brown, GVI Project Life; Maletta Kimmons (Queen) GVI, Project Life; Sasha Cotton, City of Minneapolis; Jamil Jackson, GIV Project Life, Change Equals Opportunity; Bunny Beeks
+Subjects: VJ Smith, MAD DADS; Lisa Clemons, A Mother’s Love; Ferome Brown, GVI Project Life; Maletta Kimmons (Queen) GVI, Project Life; Sasha Cotton, City of Minneapolis; Jamil Jackson, GIV Project Life, Change Equals Opportunity; Bunny Beeks

 About the artwork